 The goal is not the biggest show, but one you can use to improve and point to as an example for future larger shows.
 You’ll find more fish (listeners) in the ocean (big shows) than in a barrel (smaller shows).
 But isn’t it easier to fish from a barrel?
 A niche podcast may have a smaller audience, but the listeners are engaged and you can be more laser-focused on the right audience.

-Make a one page pitch sheet that you can use as an reference
+Make a one-page pitch sheet that you can use as a reference

 It’s a bit of science and art to get on podcasts to promote your book.
 These tips get you started on your journey.
 For more tips, download our 9 Secrets to Getting Booked on Your First Podcast below.
 Getting that first podcast is key.
 The podcast world is a tight-knit community.
 Once you get that first show, others will begin to hear about you, which makes it easier to say yes to you and your story.